gorillalabs/neo4j-clj/articles/intro/neo4j-clj.md

 Each query function will return a list.
 Even if it's empty.
 There's no convenience function for creating queries to get a single object (for something like `host-by-id`).
 If you know there's only one, pick it using `first`.

-### Relying on the Java driver, but working with Clojure datastructures
+### Relying on the Java driver, but working with Clojure data structures

-We just make use of the Java driver, so basically neo4j-clj is only a thin wrapper.
+We just make use of the Java driver, so basically, neo4j-clj is only a thin wrapper.
 However, we wanted to be able to live in the Clojure world as much as possible.
-To us, that ment we need to interact with Neo4j using Clojure datastructures.
-You saw that in the first example, where a query function retuns a list of maps.
+To us, that meant we need to interact with Neo4j using Clojure datastructures.
+You saw that in the first example, where a query function returns a list of maps.

 However, you can also parameterize your queries using maps: